 U.S. District Judge Lisa Wood in Brunswick, Georgia, ruled the DOL rule is invalid because Congress explicitly excluded farmworkers from such protections when it granted them to other private-sector workers in the National Labor Relations Act, according to Reuters.

 According to GPB, a Georgia news outlet, at the center of the plaintiff’s argument is that the Department of Labor shouldn’t have the regulatory power to change decades of policy, power they defer to Congress.
-The states in their lawsuit say Congress never gave the Labor Department the power to grant organizing rights to H-2A workers, according to Reuters.
+The states in their lawsuit say Congress never gave the DOL the power to grant organizing rights to H-2A workers, according to Reuters.

 Wood agreed, writing that "...by implementing the Final Rule, the DOL has exceeded the general authority constitutionally afforded to agencies. ...
 The DOL may assist Congress, but may not become Congress.”